julianoventola/GoBarber/backend/README.md

 - jsonwebtoken - Used for JWT session auth
 - Yup - Used for schema (fields required) validation
 - Multer - Used to handle multipartformdata / Files
+- date-fns - Used to handle dates and hours

 # Docker